ankaAR/bestiario5e/_creatures/thorn-slinger.md

 ***Adhesive Blossoms.*** The thorn slinger adheres to anything that touches it.
 A Medium or smaller creature adhered to the thorn slinger is also grappled by it (escape DC 11).
 Ability checks made to escape this grapple have disadvantage.

->At the end of each of the thorn slinger's turns, anything grappled by it takes 3 (1d6) acid damage.
+>At the end of each of the thorn slinger's turns, anything grappled by it takes 3 (1d6) puntos de daño por ácido.

 ***False Appearance.*** While the thorn slinger remains motionless, it is indistinguishable from an inanimate bush.

 ### Acciones

 ***Thorns.*** Melee or Ranged Weapon Attack: +3 al ataque, alcance 5 ft. or range 30 pies, un objetivo.
-Impacto: 8 (2d6 + 1) piercing damage.
+Impacto: 8 (2d6 + 1) puntos de daño perforante.